Buck's Club: History

-During the First World War, Captain Herbert John Buckmaster (1881-1966) of the RHG and some of his colleagues agreed that after the war it would be good to establish a gentlemen's club that was somewhat less stuffy than those that currently existed.
-Indeed, they particularly wanted a club with an American Cocktail Bar, something then beyond the pale for most traditional gentlemen's clubs.
+During the First World War, Captain Herbert John Buckmaster (1881-1966) of the Royal Horse Guards and some of his colleagues agreed that after the war it would be good to establish a gentlemen's club that was somewhat less stuffy than existing clubs.
+They particularly wanted a club with an American cocktail bar, something then beyond the pale for most traditional gentlemen's clubs.